microsoftgraph/msgraph-sdk-powershell/src/Analytics/Analytics/docs/v1.0/Update-MgUserInsight.md

     - `[SharingReferenceId <String>]`: The item's unique identifier.
     - `[SharingReferenceType <String>]`: A string value that can be used to classify the item, such as 'microsoft.graph.driveItem'
     - `[SharingReferenceWebUrl <String>]`: A URL leading to the referenced item.
-  - `[Trending <IMicrosoftGraphTrending[]>]`: Calculated relationship identifying trending documents.
-Trending documents can be stored in OneDrive or in SharePoint sites.
+  - `[Trending <IMicrosoftGraphTrending[]>]`: Calculated relationship identifying documents trending around a user.
+Trending documents are calculated based on activity of the user's closest network of people and include files stored in OneDrive for Business and SharePoint.
+Trending insights help the user to discover potentially useful content that the user has access to, but has never viewed before.
     - `[Id <String>]`: Read-only.
     - `[LastModifiedDateTime <DateTime?>]`:
     - `[ResourceId <String>]`: Read-only.